rpolicastro/ChIPseq/README.md

 ## About

 This repository will use software in a conda virtual environment to process multiple ChIP-seq samples.
-Before preceding make sure you have your conda environment installed, and the settings properly set in the 'settings.conf' file.
+Before proceeding make sure you have your conda environment installed, and the settings properly set in the 'settings.conf' file.

 # Getting Started